JakubKopras6/computational-theory-yr4/README.md

 - Show self learning, research and motivation throughout the semester.

+## 🔒 Secure Hash Standard (SHA)

+A big part of this repository revolves around the **Secure Hash Standard (SHA)**, which is the official specification for cryptographic hash functions published by NIST (National Institute of Standards and Technology).
+SHA-256, in particular, is the core algorithm behind many modern security systems, like SSL/TLS, digital signatures, and password hashing.

+The standard defines exactly how to transform input data into a fixed-size 256-bit hash, using a combination of bitwise operations, rotations, shifts, and mathematical constants.
+Understanding and implementing the functions in SHA-256 is the main focus of the notebook in this repository.

+For reference, you can check out the full document here: [NIST FIPS 180-4 Secure Hash Standard](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf)

 ## ⚙️ How to Run

 1. Clone or download this repository.